Monday, December 12, 2022

 “I think once I got older and matured a little bit, I saw the benefits to going to college.
 I thought that was the right route for me,” Fantilli told The Michigan Daily.

-Following a season that also saw him lead the Wolverines to the NCAA Frozen Four, Fantilli was drafted third overall by Columbus at the 2023 NHL Entry Draft and is currently enjoying his NHL rookie season with the Blue Jackets.
+Following a freshman season that also saw him lead the Wolverines to the NCAA Frozen Four, Fantilli was drafted third overall by Columbus at the 2023 NHL Entry Draft.
+He is currently in his third NHL season with the Blue Jackets.

 There has been a common conclusion throughout College Hockey Inc.’s previous “paths” studies: that a player does not need to leave home to be on the radar of NCAA Division I recruiters but rather, playing and playing well are most important.

 This certainly holds true for the province of Ontario, as evidenced by the sheer number of Ontarians committing to and playing for NCAA Division I schools.
-Leagues within the province, such as the OJHL, CCHL and other college-eligible junior hockey leagues, play a vital role in player development for future NCAA Division I players.
+Leagues within the province, such as the OHL and other junior hockey leagues, play a vital role in player development for future NCAA Division I players.

 For young aspiring hockey players in Ontario, the optimal path to NCAA Division I hockey is the one that begins right in their own backyards.